AramZS/aramzs.xyz/src/content/noteworthy/2025-06-25-if-youre-normal-people-will-vote-for-you-actually.md

 ---

 As Ryan says, you are going to see a lot of *T*akes about why Mamdani won, but I think he has hit on the fundamental truth of why: Mamdani is a normal guy who cares about the same things his constituency does and talked about them like a normal person.
-This was especially striking in the NYC mayoral race because Cuomo--a lifetime politician steeped in the deep weirdness of corrupt politics in general and corrupt NY politics in particular, along with bring a full-on creep--is not a normal person, he's not even close.
+This was especially striking in the NYC mayoral race because Cuomo--a lifetime politician steeped in the deep weirdness of corrupt politics in general and corrupt NY politics in particular, along with being a full-on creep--is not a normal person, he's not even close.
 Cuomo's capability to talk like a normal person or level normal opposing ideas about his opponents is nil.

 I hope more people take Mamdani's lead here.
 Let a million roses bloom.